Asian American Studies Minor

 Please note that this worksheet is used as a course-planning tool only.
 This form is not to serve as the official completion document.

 TO DECLARE THE MINOR

-- To enter the minor, students must have an overall grade-point average of 2.0 or better, have completed two lower-division Asian American Studies courses, and file an Undergraduate Program Change Petition with the Department Academic Advisor (send via MyUCLA Message Center or in-person, advising appointments preferred)
+- To enter the minor, students must have an overall grade-point average of 2.0 or better, have completed two lower-division Asian American Studies courses.
+If you have these requirements or questions about them, please contact the Department Advisor at email@example.com to discuss.
+Please also complete an Undergraduate Program Change Petition (found here: https://registrar.ucla.edu/forms/registration-and-enrollment/undergraduate-program-change-petition) prior to the meeting.

 The Undergraduate Research Center for the Humanities, Arts, and Social Sciences (URC-HASS) is UCLA’s one stop shop for students conducting research or creative projects in the humanities, arts, and social sciences.
 URC-HASS offers workshops, info sessions, one-on-one appointments, and scholarship programs for undergraduates at UCLA.